Project-READ-Literacy-Network/prln-website/content/about/events-and-awards/prln-events/reading-rumble-2022.md

 +++

 Reading Rumble is a book trivia fundraising event for teams to have fun & compete for prizes - all while supporting literacy in Waterloo-Wellington!
-It is a fun and energizing social event for everyone!
-Our 2022 book selections are Canadian Award winners "Fight Night" by Miriam Toews & "Dirty Birds" by Murray Morgan.
-Register your team today (2 - 4 people) http://bit.ly/Rumble2022
+It was a fun and energizing social event for everyone!
+Our 2022 book selections were Canadian Award winners "Fight Night" by Miriam Toews & "Dirty Birds" by Murray Morgan.
+Thank You to all of our participants and donors for making this year's Reading Rumble a successful and exciting event for everyone!